 • You can request a book again even after you’ve been declined for that title

-YES YOU STILL HAVE A CHANCE.
-You can’t request a book again if you view the title in your “Declined” page but you can request it just fine if you search the title instead.
+YES, YOU STILL HAVE A CHANCE.
+You can’t request a book again if you view the title on your “Declined” page but you can request it just fine if you search the title instead.
 Last year, I requested The Wicked King about a hundred times to no avail.
 That’s still one of my most painful Edelweiss experiences but I’ve long since moved on.

 I may not have been approved for TWK after requesting it over and over again, I can still attest that you can still get approved even if you’ve been declined for a title before.
 An example: I requested The Tiger at Midnight when I first started my Edelweiss journey and was declined for it after a few days.
 However, I requested the title for the second time and was approved for it.
 IT WORKS CHUMS.
 Hope is still here.

-• It’s a trove of high-quality book covers
+• It’s a treasure trove of high-quality book covers

 This is one thing that I’m very thankful for.
 Before Edelweiss, I found it difficult to find HD book covers for my blog posts.
 Goodreads definitely doesn’t have them and Amazon is even worse (this makes sense because Amazon owns GR).
 Edelweiss, on the other hand, is a treasure trove of high-quality book covers.

 This is an important tip.
 I wouldn’t have learned so much about Edelweiss if not for my blogger friends.
 Noura @ theperksofbeingnoura is my #1 Edelweiss buddy.
 She never fails to respond to my questions and she gives me a lot of encouragement whenever I want to request books.
 She was also there for me during my why-won’t-little-brown-approve-me-for-The-Wicked-King days and I’ll forever be thankful for that.